-On-chip Flash can be read by issuing commands across the EOnCE port, which is the debug interface for the 56800E CPU.
-The TCLK, TMS, TDO, and TDI pins comprise a JTAG interface onto which the EOnCE port functionality is mapped.
-When the 56F8013/56F8011 boot, the chip-level JTAG TAP (Test Access Port) is active and provides the chip's boundary scan capability and access to the ID register, but proper implementation of Flash security will block any attempt to access the internal Flash memory via the EOnCE port when security is enabled.
+On-chip flash can be read by issuing commands across the EOnCE port, which is the debug interface for the 56800E CPU.
+The TCK, TMS, TDO, and TDI pins comprise a JTAG interface onto which the EOnCE port functionality is mapped.
+When the device boots, the chip-level JTAG TAP (Test Access Port) is active and provides the chip's boundary scan capability and access to the ID register, but proper implementation of flash security will block any attempt to access the internal flash memory via the EOnCE port when security is enabled.